lilliputten/cam-server/README.md

-# Cam flask photo receiver server, raspberry camera client
+# Cam flask photo receiver server & raspberry camera client

 TODO: Some minimal manual required (see some info in `.projectroot`)